 I listened with fascination and that’s when I asked, not expecting it to ever happen, let alone them saying yes, “Would you consider sharing your story at a conference?
 People need to hear this!”
 I felt it powerfully.
 They have a story, a voice within the culture.
 I am marked because I left.
 I’m on the outside.
 I had asked others, over the years, and always it was a ‘no’, even if initially they thought maybe they would, or said they could.
 Sooner or later the weight of that exposure took over, and they changed their minds.
 I expected a similar outcome.
 Oh me of little faith…

 No more had I posed the question, and both husband and wife agreed, enthusiastically, they would like to do it.
 Taken off guard, and having fully expected them needing a few weeks to contemplate, I didn’t know quite how to respond.
-I don’t even remember what I said next, but I do remember what they said.
-“God has already told us we will be sharing our testimony.”
+I don’t even remember what I said next.

 A few weeks after I returned to Ontario, they called for some other purpose, and in conversation our conference came up.
 “Were you serious about us coming?” she asked.
 I told her I was, but reminded her they would be away over that time.
 And that is when she explained they had the wrong month, but if we could work out all the details, they would be delighted to join us.